 Use these metrics to find out what kinds of content your audiences like to consume, and then send more emails like that in the future.
 It’s really that simple.

-Email marketing is one of the best ways to market to people who are already in your network and keep them up to date with the latest events happening at your law firm.
-It can help you maintain strong relationships, drive repeat business from existing clients, generate more referrals, and more.
+Email marketing is one of the best ways to market to people who are already in your network and keep them up to date with the latest events happening at law firms.
+It can help you maintain strong relationships, drive repeat business from existing clients, generate more referrals and potential clients, and more.

 Just be sure to keep these four email marketing tips for lawyers in mind when you are starting your next campaign: